MechanicalRabbit/DataKnots.jl/doc/src/start.md

 ### Query Parameters

-The `run` function takes named parameters.
+Julia's index notation permits named parameters.
 Each argument passed via named parameter is converted into a `DataKnot` and then made available as a label accessible anywhere in the pipeline.

     chicago_data[AMT=100000, It.AMT]
     #=>